ujjwalguptaofficial/fortjs-doc/docs/advanced/cache-store.md

 ---
 title: "Cache store"
-keywords: [Fort.js, caching, cache manager, performance optimization, web development, JavaScript framework]
+keywords: [Fort.js, cache store, caching, database, cache management, performance optimization, JavaScript framework]
-description: "Explore how to implement caching in your Fort.js applications for improved performance.
-Learn about the cache manager and best practices for caching strategies."
+description: "Explore how to configure and use cache stores in Fort.js to store cache data efficiently.
+Learn about implementing custom cache stores and integrating with databases or external services."
 ---

 # Cache store